Kooriryuu/Minesweeper/README.md

 ## User stories
 As a user, I want to be able to:
 - be able to flag a bomb.
-- be able to see my best times.
+- be able to see my times.
+- be able to see times for certain map sizes
-- be able to use the middle click function *that for some reason isn't always implemented*.
+- be able to use the middle click function (known as chording).
-- save my scores.
 - be able to end the game on fail.
 - be able to add cells to my grid to change the dimensions
 - be able to add my times to scores
 - be able to stop and save my minesweeper game
 - be able to resume my last minesweeper game

+## Instructions for Grader
+- You can generate the first required action related to adding Xs to a Y by winning a game (after selecting play on the first menu) and choosing to add the time
+- You can generate the second required action related to adding Xs to a Y by going to leaderboard.
+Select an option from the dropdown menu to show scores for a specific map size
+- You can locate the visual component of my application by selecting play.
+From there, you can select a cell.
+The labels will update with each click
+- You can save the state of my application by selecting the save button after selecting play.
+- You can reload the state of my application by clicking load.
+This loads the saved board onto the screen.